update-doc/update-doc-license/README.md

-# update-doc-license
+# update-readme-license
-A plugin for `update-doc` to auto-generate the License section of your README from package.json
+A plugin for `update-readme` to auto-generate the License section of your README from package.json